-Project success is linked to the resources and management capability of organisations that implement it (Gudiene, Banaitis, Podvezko, & Banaitiene, 2014).
-In construction projects, the success of the project delivery rest heavily on the project contractors (Alzahrani & Emsley, 2013).
-They are the one responsible to transform design on papers into actual building.
-As such, they are expected to incorporate their skills and capability to manage, operate, monitor, control and execute the works with the resources they possessed, while ensuring the expectation from the clients and consultants are met and all the regulations are complied with.
+Project success is linked to the resources and management capability of the organisations that implement it (Gudienė et al., 2014).
+In construction projects, the success of the project delivery rest heavily on the project contractors (Alzahrani and Emsley, 2013).
+They are the ones responsible to transform the design on papers into actual building.
+As such, they are expected to incorporate their skills and capability to manage, operate, monitor, control and execute the works with the resources they possessed while ensuring the expectation from the clients and consultants are met and all the regulations are complied with.
 Adoption of appropriate strategies will not only ensure management of resources but also monitor and control project delivery process.

-The Omani construction industry faces issues in project delivery due to absence of standard construction procedure manual or guidelines (Alnuaimi et al., 2010).
-Oyegoke & Al Kiyumi (2017) have identified that contractor's lack of experience and insufficient workers provision cause delay in Omani large projects.
+The Oman construction industry faces issues in project delivery due to the absence of standard construction procedure manual or guidelines (Alnuaimi et al., 2010).
+Oyegoke and Al Kiyumi (2017) have identified that contractor's lack of experience and insufficient workers provision had cause the delay in Oman large projects.
 Lack of contractor's experience has led to inappropriate construction planning by them.
-Contractor's improper materials procurement plan with inaccurate lead time calculation causes material shortage in Omani construction project delivery (Islam & Khadem, 2013).
+Contractor's improper materials procurement plan with inaccurate lead time calculation causes material shortage in the Oman construction project delivery (Islam and Khadem, 2013).
 They fail to make payment for the daily construction expenses due to their financial instability.
-Most of the time, construction workers and employees are forced to work overtime with inadequate salary resulting in productivity loss.
-Majority contractors and their workers are expatriates and exhibit poor understanding of cultural differences (Islam & Khadem, 2013).
+Most of the time, construction workers and employees are forced to work overtime with inadequate salary resulting in the loss of productivity.
+Majority of the contractors and their workers are expatriates and exhibit poor understanding of cultural differences (Islam and Khadem, 2013).
 Most of these workers, including those who became the project supervisors, are unskilled and yet did not receive any proper training.
 Such incompetent supervisors are responsible for poor planning and poor coordination of construction projects in Oman.
 Thus, Omani contractors need to strategise to overcome these issues and deliver successful projects.
-While few studies have been conducted on construction projects in Oman, the contractors' strategies to deliver successful projects have been paid little attention in spite of the research by Alnuaimi & Mohsin (2013) which identified that contractors' poor performance has caused project delay which in turn impacted the national economy.
+While few studies have been conducted on construction projects in Oman, the contractors' strategies to deliver successful projects have been paid little attention in spite of the research made by Alnuaimi and Al Mohsin (2013), which identified that contractors' poor performance has caused project delay which in turn impacted the national economy.

 In view of these issues, this study aims to identify contractors' strategies to deliver successful project in Oman.
-Through systematic literature review focussing on contractor strategy and performance in delivering construction projects, a total of 48 strategies have been identified.
+Through systematic literature review focussing on contractors' strategy and performance in delivering construction projects, a total of 48 strategies have been identified.
 Questionnaires were developed and tested in a pilot study before sending out to begin the survey.
 The respondents from the contractor firms were asked to rank the importance of these strategies using a Likert scale during the survey.
 Factor analysis was conducted to significantly group the strategies.
-The results are expected to fill the gap in project success factors research and provide useful information and practical guidance to contractors on project execution practices.
+The results are expected to fill the gap in the project success factors research and provide useful information and practical guidance to contractors on the project execution practices.